OPENAIRINTERFACE/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 |OAI `nr-softmodem` |1,3,5,7,9,11,13,15|
 |kernel             |16-31             |

-In below example we have shown the output of `/proc/cmdline` for two different servers, each of them have different number of NUMA nodes.
-Be careful in isolating the CPUs in your environment.
-Apart from CPU allocation there are additional parameters which are important to be present in your boot command.
+In below example we have shown the output of `/proc/cmdline` for two different servers, each of them have different number of NUMA nodes. **Be careful in isolating the CPUs in your environment.** Apart from CPU allocation there are additional parameters which are important to be present in your boot command.

-Modifying the `linux` command line usually requires to edit the `/etc/default/grub`, run a `grub` command and reboot the server.
+Modifying the `linux` command line usually requires to edit string `GRUB_CMDLINE_LINUX` in `/etc/default/grub`, run a `grub` command and reboot the server.

+* Set parameters `isolcpus`, `nohz_full` and `rcu_nocbs` with the list of CPUs to isolate for XRAN.
+* Set parameter `kthread_cpus` with the list of CPUs to isolate for kernel.

+**Checkout anyway the examples below.**

 ### One NUMA Node